 River Levels & Rainfall

-The West Coast Regional Council collects rainfall and river level data from Karamea to Haast, with a flood monitoring service provided for the Karamea, Mokihinui, Buller, Grey, Hokitika and Waiho Rivers.
-This service uses the network of recording stations which transmit information via radio and cellular pathways to the Council’s computer database.
-We report this information alongside data collected from other sites managed by partner agencies such as the National Institute of Water and Atmospheric Research (NIWA).
+The West Coast Regional Council collects rainfall and river data from sites throughout our region which is then transmitted via cellular, radio and satellite pathways to the Council’s computer database.
+We report this information alongside data collected from other sites managed by partner agencies.

 Data update frequency